MatteoNulli/Vocabulary_pruning/README.md

 ##### Softmax
 - `--exit_conf_type softmax`: set the confidence measure to softmax values
-- `--type_vocab_reduct [str]`: Can be either fixed, decaying, or adaptive.
-This will prune the vocabulary matrix.
+- `--type_vocab_reduct [bool]`: Either True or False, this will prune the vocabulary matrix.
+- `--k [int]`:  What amount of values should be retained by the pruned vocabulary matrix.
-- `--plotting_logits False`: if set to True this will plot the confidence, f1, and boxplots (Figure 2,3, and 4 of the [blogpost](blogpost.md)).
+- `--plotting_logits False`: if set to True this will plot the confidence, f1, and boxplots.
-- `--final_flops False`: if set to True this will showcase the amount of flops calculated during confidence estimation (Figure 7 and 8 of the [blogpost](blogpost.md)).
+- `--final_flops False`: if set to True this will showcase the amount of flops calculated during confidence estimation.

 Sample task-specific bash files can be found in the `src/scripts` directory.